DevGhost511/TripBook/README.md

 ## Getting Started

-This project was built using NextJS, Chakra UI, HTML, CSS, JavaScript, Rest API .
+This project was built using NextJS, Chakra UI, MongoDB.
 It is an e-commerce web application and for running on your local environment you should follow these guidelines.